achyudh/espalier/README.md

 # Dense-Net
-Such dense, much wow, amazing neural net.
+Such dense, much wow, amazing neural net library.
+Uses the computational graph approach to compute the gradients.
+Edit